awsdocs/amazon-redshift-developer-guide/doc_source/r_STL_FILE_SCAN.md

 ## Sample queries<a name="r_STL_FILE_SCAN-sample-queries2"></a>

-The following query retrieves the names and load times of any files that took over 1000000 microseconds for Amazon Redshift to read:
+The following query retrieves the names and load times of any files that took over 1,000,000 microseconds for Amazon Redshift to read\.

 ```
 select trim(name)as name, loadtime from stl_file_scan
 where loadtime > 1000000;
 ```

-This query returns the following example output:
+This query returns the following example output\.

 ```
            name            | loadtime